 - What are 10 adjectives that others might use to describe you, when you have reached your goals?

 Once you’ve written up your ideal life, you may want to take a break & see if anything else pops into your mind.
 Sometimes, once you stop trying to think about it, additional, but important details will pop up.
+Get all these questions in a printable pdf!

 How to Achieve Your Goals and Dreams

-To achieve your goals and dreams requires developing a strategy.
+Successfully achieving your goals and dreams requires developing a strategy.
 Once you’ve clearly identified your dreams, break them down into actionable steps and benchmark achievements.
 These achievements become your goals.
 This plan is the key to propel you from dreamer to achiever.

 Write Down Your Goals